zachrnz/WhitelistManager/README.md

 ## Features

 - **Simple GUI**: View, add, and remove URLs from the Safari whitelist
+- **Bulk URL Import**: Paste multiple URLs at once (supports commas, newlines, spaces as separators)
+- **Multi-Select Deletion**: Select multiple URLs with Cmd+click or Shift+click and delete them in bulk
 - **Automatic Profile Generation**: Creates `.mobileconfig` files with the updated whitelist
 - **Privileged Installation**: Handles profile installation with admin authentication
 - **Non-Admin Friendly**: Usable from child's account, prompts for admin password only when needed